microsoft/qsharp/katas/content/linear_algebra/index.md

 If you are familiar with the **dot product**, you will notice that it is equivalent to inner product for real-numbered vectors.

 > We use our definition for these tutorials because it matches the notation used in quantum computing.
-You might encounter other sources which define the inner product a little differently: $\langle V , W \rangle = W^\dagger V = V^T\overline{W}$, in contrast to the $V^\dagger W$ that we use.
+You might encounter other sources which define the inner product a little differently: $\langle V , W \rangle = W^\dagger V = V^T\overline{W}$, in contrast to the $V^\dagger W$ that it's used here.
 These definitions are almost equivalent, with some differences in the scalar multiplication by a complex number.

 An immediate application for the inner product is computing the **vector norm**.
 The norm of vector $V$ is defined as $||V|| = \sqrt{\langle V , V \rangle}$.
 This condenses the vector down to a single non-negative real value.
 If the vector represents coordinates in space, the norm happens to be the length of the vector.
 A vector is called **normalized** if its norm is equal to $1$.